X-PRODA/NodeHopper/README.md

      python nodehopper.py
   2. Or use the included `.bat` script: nodehopper.bat
-  3. To make it usable from anywhere:
+  3. To make it runnable from anywhere:
      - Place `nodehopper.bat` in a folder, e.g., `C:\Users\YourUser\Scripts`
-     - Add that folder to the **PATH** environment variable
+     - Add that folder to the **PATH** environment variable:
+       1. Press **Win + R**, type `sysdm.cpl` → Enter
+       2. Go to **Advanced → Environment Variables**
+       3. Under **User variables**, select **Path** → Edit → New
+       4. Add the folder path (e.g., `C:\Users\YourUser\Scripts`)
-     - Open a new CMD or PowerShell and type: nodehopper
+       5. Click OK and open a **new CMD** or PowerShell
+     - Now you can run NodeHopper GUI from anywhere: nodehopper

 - Linux:
   1. Make the script executable: chmod +x nodehopper.sh
-  2. Run the script:
-     ./nodehopper.sh
-  3. Or run directly with Python: python3 nodehopper.py
-  4. To make it usable from anywhere:
-     - Move `nodehopper.sh` to a folder in your PATH, e.g. `/usr/local/bin/`
+  2. Move or copy the script to a folder in your PATH, e.g.: sudo mv nodehopper.sh /usr/local/bin/nodehopper
+  3. Ensure it is executable:
-     - Make sure it’s executable: chmod +x /usr/local/bin/nodehopper
+     sudo chmod +x /usr/local/bin/nodehopper
-     - Now you can type:
+  4. Now you can run it from any folder: nodehopper
-       nodehopper

 CLI Mode:
 ---------